BB-Networking0956/Brute-Force-Attack-Flask-Lab/README.md

 3. Install packages if haven't been done before (pip install flask requests)

 4. Start Flask app (python app.py)
+   you will need to change the file directories in the code to your own respective paths towards testpwlist.txt & usernames.txt

-5. Within virtual enviroment, Run brute force (python attack.py)
+6. Within virtual enviroment, Run brute force (python attack.py)

 ## Warning!!!
 This is to demonstrate a brute force attack for educational putposes in a controlled enviroment. code ethically & responsibly